corploc/shelter-plugins/README.md

-# 🔒 PGPCord
+# 🔒 PGPCord - Shelter Plugin

 ![TypeScript](https://img.shields.io/badge/TypeScript-007ACC?style=for-the-badge&logo=typescript&logoColor=white)
 ![SolidJS](https://img.shields.io/badge/SolidJS-2c4f7c?style=for-the-badge&logo=solid&logoColor=white)
 ![Shelter](https://img.shields.io/badge/Shelter-Plugin-blueviolet?style=for-the-badge)
 ![License](https://img.shields.io/badge/License-MIT-green?style=for-the-badge)

+Inside this repository you can find all corploc plugins with PGPCord being the main one.

 > **You can talk with anybody that has pgpcord installed!**

-PGPCord brings true End-to-End Encryption (E2EE) to Discord using the OpenPGP standard.
+PGPCord brings blazing fast End-to-End Encryption (E2EE) to Discord using the OpenPGP standard.
 Your messages are encrypted on your device and can only be decrypted by the intended recipients.
 Not even Discord can read them.

 ---